 - You must have completed a full course load every semester, and otherwise be in valid F-1 or J-1 status

 - You have compelling and unavoidable academic or medical reasons for needing more time to complete your program

 - You must have sufficient funds to cover the remaining time needed to complete your requirements.
-If another individual, such as a family member, will sponsor you, that person must submit an affidavit of support in addition to proof of his or her funding ability.
-J-1 students must also maintain health insurance during this remaining time.
+If another individual, such as a family member, will sponsor you, that person must submit a proof of finances to prove her/his funding ability.
+J-1 students must also maintain health insurance during this remaining time

-- You must apply no later than three weeks before your current I-20 or DS-2019 expires.
+- You must apply no later than three weeks before the expiration of your current I-20 or DS-2019.